St Mark’s Parish Community Safeguarding Support Officer (PSSO)

 Why does the Parish need a PSSO?
-Next year the Catholic Professional Standards Limited (CPSL) will be auditing parishes and church entities throughout Australia.
+The Catholic Professional Standards Limited (CPSL) will be auditing parishes and church entities throughout Australia.
 Audits can incur fines for the parish and CPSL will release public reports on each of the dioceses, religious institutes and other Catholic organisations it audits.
 These reports will indicate whether the leadership of that Church body has ensured that the Catholic Professionals Standards Limited are being met.
 CPSL can and will publish audit reports on their website which will indicate whether a particular Church Authority has failed an audit.

 Do you volunteer at St Mark’s Parish?

-The Safeguarding & Ministerial Integrity Office, in conjunction with the Parish has identified all our volunteers for ministries require to meet with the Parish priest for a volunteer interview, provide references and we also require
+The Safeguarding & Ministerial Integrity Office, in conjunction with the Parish has identified our volunteers for ministries require to meet with the Parish priest for a volunteer interview, provide references and we also require

 1: Working With Children Check: (Selected ministries)